oroinc/documentation/user_guide_sales_tools/customer_management/common_features_channels.rst

 |

-Please refer to the :ref:`Entities <doc-entities>` guide for more details.
+Please refer to the :ref:`Entities <doc-entities-management>` guide for more details.

 .. note::